Copyright 1994 - 2023 Bill's Bible Basics

 Proverbs 17:20, KJV

 "Thy tongue deviseth mischiefs; like a sharp razor, working deceitfully.
 Thou lovest evil more than good; and lying rather than to speak righteousness.
 Selah.
 Thou lovest all devouring words, O thou deceitful tongue."

 The wickedness of the heart of the unbelieving Jew is one thing which is thoroughly exposed throughout both the Old and the New Testaments.
-In the Book of Jeremiah, we find verses such as the following:
+For example, the Book of Jeremiah contains verses such as the following:

 "The heart is deceitful above all things, and desperately wicked: who can know it?"

 "But they hearkened not, nor inclined their ear, but walked in the counsels and in the imagination of their evil heart, and went backward, and not forward."